formello-forms/popper/readme.txt

 * Customizable border radius and box shadow
 * Display rules based on page/post/taxonomy or user roles

-> Block validation error
+> **Block validation error**
 > After an update you can see that sometimes a Popper block is not validating.
-To solve this, please edit the title of the block, save and reload.
+To solve this, please edit the title of the popper custom post type, save and reload.
 The block now is correctly displayed.

 **DOCUMENTATION**